 Dean Trevor Morrison also spoke of the event as an opportunity to celebrate the role that WoCC plays in the NYU Law community.
 “WoCC has in a relatively short time become one of the most lively, active, important, and impactful student organizations here at the Law School,” said Morrison.

 Each year at the Alumnae Reception, WoCC honors an alumna with the Woman of Distinction Award.
-This year’s honoree was Lisa Marie Boykin ’95, senior vice president for business and legal affairs at Annapurna Pictures.
-A Hollywood powerhouse who has previously held positions at the Walt Disney Company, Paramount Pictures, Warner Brothers, and PBS, Boykin is also an active NYU Law alumna and serves on the board of the Law Alumni of Color Association.
+This year’s honoree was Lisa Marie Boykin ’95, senior counsel for business and legal affairs at Netflix.
+A Hollywood powerhouse who has previously held positions at Annapurna Pictures, the Walt Disney Company, Paramount Pictures, Warner Brothers, and PBS, Boykin is also an active NYU Law alumna and serves on the board of the Law Alumni of Color Association.

 In accepting her award from WoCC co-chairs Balaram and Alice Hong ’19, Boykin recalled that, when she was a law student, she would often feel intimidated by the accomplishments and success of the speakers who came to the Law School.
 “I always felt like I was looking over at someone whose life was perfect, and I couldn’t really relate,” she said.
 Noting that the theme of the night was “Building Bridges: Scaling Summits,” Boykin observed that although it’s common to talk about the metaphorical scaling of summits, “we don’t talk as much about how we overcome setbacks and disappointments.”